WomensLaw serves and supports all survivors, no matter their sex or gender.

 T visa status lasts for four years.1 You must leave the United States at the end of the four years unless:

-• you show “exceptional circumstances” justifying a longer stay; or
+• you show “exceptional circumstances” justifying a longer stay.3

 I have T visa status.
 Can I work legally in the U.S.?

-If you asking for your family members (“derivatives”) to also get T visa status, work authorization does not come automatically with derivative T visa status.
-They will have to ask for work authorization and pay a fee for each family member’s work authorization.2 See How much does it cost to apply for a T visa?
-Can I get a fee waiver? for information about the fees.
+If you are asking for T visa status for your family members (“derivatives”) to also get T visa status, work authorization does not come automatically with their derivative T visa status.
+They will have to ask for work authorization and must have a work permit to work legally.
+2

 Can I travel outside the U.S. after my T visa status is approved?